xton/hw001/README.md

 Run like:

-`./spark-reademails/enron_report.sh ~/src/interview/slack-hw-data/enron_with_categories/\*`  (note escaped asterisk)
+`./spark-reademails/enron_report.sh path/to/unpacked/archive/enron_with_categories/\*`  (note escaped asterisk)

-I've used the Apache Commons mime parser before so I used it again here.
+I've used the Apache Commons MIME parser before so I used it again here.

 For file input, I used `sc.wholeTextFiles(...)` for expediency.
 It is /not/ efficient when used like this.
 The per-file cost as Spark builds up its splits is way too high.
 For production code I would probably preprocess the individual files into a small set of sequence files or something similar before handing off to Spark.
 Or depending on my goals, I might unpack the tarball within Spark itself using Apache Commons /TarArchiveInputStream/.